ilianaportugal/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
-In this project I used machine learning to analyze a credit card dataset and create models that predict customer credit risk.
+In this project I used machine learning to analyze a credit card dataset and create six models that predict customer credit risk.
 I used several machine learning models and algorithms in an attempt to reduce bias and improve performance.
-In the results I will discuss the benefits of each model used and recommend whether the model should be used to predict credit risk.
+In the results I will discuss the results of each model used and recommend which model should be used to predict credit risk.

 ## Results
+### Measures
 Balanced Accuracy Score:
 The accuracy score of a model is based on the differnce between the predicted values and actual values.